giuliachiola/super-blog-content/projects/super-styleguide.md

 **Design**

 I designed the pages on my own and the result is quite banal and impersonal.
-I reevaluated a lot the designers job!
+I reevaluated a lot designers job!

 **UIengine**

-I used UIengine before in a _very big_ project, with lots of components and variants, and I loved it.
-Here in this little project I loved it even more!! 😍[UIengine](https://github.com/dennisreimann/uiengine) is very fast and easy to use, well done [Dennis](https://github.com/dennisreimann)!
-The only flaw I see is that UIengine unfortunately does not support _twig_ or _nunjucks_ template engines, which I think are the best template engines to use.
+I used [UIengine](https://github.com/dennisreimann/uiengine) before in a _very big_ project, with lots of components and variants, and I loved it.
+Here — in this little project — I loved it even more!! 😍 UIengine is very fast and easy to use, well done [Dennis](https://github.com/dennisreimann)!
+Bonus point: under the hood, the core is completely written in JS and the framework used is VueJS 🙌🏻 The only flaw I saw is that UIengine unfortunately does not support _twig_ or _nunjucks_ template engines, which I think are the more versatile template engines to use.

 **EJS**

 This was the first (and probably the last!) time I used _EJS_ as template engine.
 It was confortable to use JavaScript functions into the template, but I hate its terrible syntax with `<%=>` delimiters and for loops using functions. 🤢

-All things considered I liked build this styleguide, and I hope I will continue to add components!
+All things considered I liked build this mini design system!

 ## Overall score